The Log Drive Café

 $7 at the door.

-The Log Drive Café is a traditional music venue, held on on occasional Friday evenings, featuring local folk singers and musians in a coffee-house setting, in which the audience is welcome to sing along.
+The Log Drive Café is a traditional music venue, held on occasional Friday evenings, featuring local folk singers and musicians in a coffee-house setting, in which the audience is welcome to sing along.

-Abbotsford House is a wheelchair accessible recreation centre focused on older adults; however, the Log Drive Café is an all-ages event.
+Abbotsford House, part of the Glebe Centre, is a wheelchair accessible recreation centre focused on older adults; however, the Log Drive Café is an all-ages event.

 Get on my list to receive information directly about coming events.
-Email me (maura dot volante at gmail.com) and I will add you to the list.
+Email me (maura dot volante at gmail dot com) and I will add you to the list.